vynessa/dman/README.md

 ## Getting started with the project
-  * Requirements
-    - To run the app locally, have `node.js` installed
-  * How to setup the project/Installation/Configuration
-    - Clone the repo `git clone https://github.com/vynessa/dman.git`
-    - Navigate to the `dman` directory
-    - Run `npm install` to install all dependencies
-    - Run `npm start` to run the application
-  * How to run tests
-    - Run `npm test`
+* Visit the [Wiki](https://github.com/vynessa/dman/wiki/Getting-Started-with-the-Project) to find out how to make use of this project.

 ## API Documentation
 The API has routes, each dedicated to a single task that uses HTTP response codes to indicate request success or errors.
-The full document can be found [here](https://dman.herokuapp.com)
+The full documentation can be found [here](https://dman.herokuapp.com)

 ## Naming conventions
 * Visit the [Wiki](https://github.com/vynessa/dman/wiki) to find branch, commit messages and pull request naming conventions.